vertica/VerticaPy/EXAMPLE.md

     <object>  Name: cabin_voc, Number of rows: 199, Number of columns: 4

-We can extract the cabin position (the letter which reprent the position in the boat) and look at the number of occurences.
+Notice that we can determine a passenger's cabin position by looking at the letters in the cabin number.
+Let's look at how the passengers were distributed by looking at the letter occurences:

 ```python